niyeldeii/essays/becoming_one_essay.md

 When that happens, the skill that matters won't be "can you write code."
 It'll be "can you specify what should be built and verify that it was built correctly."

-That's systems thinking.
-That's engineering judgment.
-That's architecture.
+Call it systems thinking, engineering judgment, architecture—whatever label fits.
+The point is the same.

 The code is becoming commoditized.
 The thinking never will be.